defuncart/shogi/README.md

 ## Future Plans

-The packages `shogi` and `flutter_shogi_board` grew out of my desired to visualize shogi castles in Flutter, and with no game board widget or even a shogi engine available, I decided to roll my own.

-In the future I would like to utilize these packages not just for displaying static game boards, but also for tsume problems, thus user interaction may be considered.
+* Investigate Bitboards
+* Determine if a move is valid
+* Simple Computer AI

 ## Raising Issues and Contributing

-Please report bugs and issues, and raise feature requests on [GitHub](https://github.com/defuncart/flutter_shogi_board/issues).
+Please report bugs and issues, and raise feature requests on [GitHub](https://github.com/defuncart/shogi/issues).

 To contribute, submit a PR with a detailed description and tests, if applicable.